AlfredoDiodati/scoredriven_validation/docs/DSK_MODEL_CHANGES.md

 byte after the removals.

-One thing to check before this repository goes anywhere public: upstream ships no licence file, and neither do the three libraries it vendors inside itself (newmat10, rapidjson, CLI11).
+One thing to check before this repository goes anywhere public: upstream ships no licence file, and neither do the three libraries whose source it carries inside itself (newmat10, rapidjson, CLI11).
 That is upstream's omission, not something to paper over here.

 ## Why any of this